SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 ---

-### Chapter 8 - SCRUM: The Good & Bad
+### Chapter 8 - Scrum: The Good & Bad

-What are the big takeaways from SCRUM?
+What are the big takeaways from Scrum?
 1. Incorporate planning, demos and periods of reflection as you go
 2. Consider harnessing the incredible power of Sprints to get ahead
 3. Make sure the whole team is included and has a shared vision